CarPlay support in the Navigation SDK

 While the Mapbox Navigation SDK for iOS includes default map styles with traffic and incidents, you can also design your own custom map styles using Mapbox Studio and display them to your users on CarPlay.

-Mapbox provides building blocks and a simple CarPlay example app to help accelerate your development for each user activity.
-Ultimately, though, it’s up to you to design and build the experience you want to deliver and to ensure there are no user interface "dead ends" in your application.
+Mapbox provides building blocks and a CarPlay example app to help speed up your development for each user activity.
+Ultimately, though, it’s up to you to design and build the experience you want to deliver and to make sure there are no user interface "dead ends" in your application.

 The user experience on CarPlay's top bar navigation and map view functionality is logically divided into three distinct user activities: browsing, previewing, and navigating.
 Learn more about how to develop for these user activities using the Navigation SDK in the Mapbox Navigation SDK for iOS CarPlay Reference.